identitatem/idp-mgmt-operator/README.md

 # idp-mgmt-operator

-This operator is in charge to configure the idp client service.
+This operator is in charge of configuring the idp client service.
 It will also install the dex operator.

 # Run test